alessandrodeste/react-playground/README.md

 This is a simple scaffolding project used to test libraries.

-The backend of this solution is [this project](https://github.com/alessandrodeste/nodejs-playground).
+The backend project is in [here](https://github.com/alessandrodeste/nodejs-playground).

-## Done
+## What you can find here

 - webpack 2
 - Bootstrap 3